top of page

 Next and Future Meetings

-Our next Regular Meeting will be held on FRIDAY, 3rd of MAY, 2024 commencing at 6.45pm prompt.
-On that occasion our WM and his Officers, together with the Past Masters, will work a Second Degree Ceremony
+Our next Meeting is our ANNUAL FESTIVAL and will be held on FRIDAY, 7th of FEBRUARY, 2024 commencing at 5.30pm prompt.
+On that occasion our WM will install his successor, Bro.
+Stephen John Connor, ProvGPurs, SWME.

-Our Lodge of Instruction always meets on the ‘‘Last Thursday of the Month’’.
-The next Lodge of Instruction will be held on THURSDAY, 25th of APRIL commencing at 6.30pm in the Main Lodge Room at the Gateshead Masonic Centre
+Our LODGE OF INSTRUCTION always meets on the ‘‘Last Thursday of the Month’’.
+This will be held in the Main Lodge Room at the Gateshead Masonic Centre on THURSDAY, 30th of January 2025, commencing at 6.30pm

-The business of the Lodge of Instruction is for the WM to perform a Second Degree Ceremony.
-All Officers, PMs and Brethren taking part in the Ceremony are expected to attend and an invitation is extended to all Master Masons including Visiting Brethren
+The business of the Lodge of Instruction is for the WM to perform the Installation Ceremony.
+All Officers, PMs and Brethren taking part in the Ceremony are expected to attend and an invitation is extended to all Master Masons including Visiting Brethren.
+A Finance & General Purposes Committee Meeting will be held following the Lodge of Instruction, at approximately 8.00pm

 Charities